Rachnerd/angular2/README.md

 In the console should appear a QueryList with 0 _results.
 If you open the details of the object it magically contains results because it got filled after the server response arrived.
-To act upon this change of results QueryLists have a changes observable.
+To act upon this change of results, the QueryLists has a 'changes' observable.

 ```
 Subscribe to this.personComponents.changes with success parameter: (personCmps:QueryList<PersonComponent>) =>